 Students in the years above you often sell their old textbooks.
 Although these books may be one or two editions old, the content should be very similar, and they will be much cheaper than in the shops.

 The Library also runs a Textbook Rescue scheme where students donate their old textbooks for new students to have for free.
 These books are available during Welcome week.

-Our students’ advice is to not buy text books before starting the medical programme but go to the library and try some different texts to see which work for you before you buy.
+Our students' advice is to not buy textbooks before starting the medical programme, but to go to the library instead and try some different texts to see which work for you before you buy.

-In addition, all students at medicine are given an iPad in Year 3.
+In addition, all medical students are given an iPad in Year 3.
 As well as the financial benefits of being able to access e-books, most students report a 70 to 100% reduction in print costs as a result of having an iPad.